Latest Posts

 If you were asked this question while away from home, you probably would mention your city or state.
 If abroad, you would likely mention your nationality or the country in which you live.
 If you encounter someone from your own city or town, you might talk about your neighborhood, your Kiez or quartier — maybe even your street or building.

-Where do you reallylive?
+Where do you really live?

-A biome is “a community of plants and animals living together in a certain kind of climate”, also known as a bioclimatic landscape.
-Do you share yours with water buffalo, i’iwi, monkey beetles, snow leopards, bridled nail-tail wallabies, Atlantic puffins, monarch butterflies, oriental sweetgum or pine oaks?
+Biome – “a community of plants and animals living together in a certain kind of climate”, also known as a bioclimatic landscape.

-There are countless ways we can play a role in protecting our environments; instead of allowing grim dystopian narratives to enforce a sort of psychic paralysis vis-à-vis daunting global environmental challenges — we can get our ecoliteracy up to speed, and choose to perceive differently and act locally.
+There are countless ways we can play a role in protecting our environments; instead of allowing grim dystopian narratives to impose a sort of psychic paralysis vis-à-vis daunting global environmental challenges — we can get our ecoliteracy up to speed, and choose to perceive differently and act locally.

 Knowing the details about our biomes and ecosystems allows us to envision specific conservation goals – in the context of our communities, moving past the disheartening discord of climate crisis news reports — moving into local, immediate, and sustainable engagement.